Why Use Natural Homemade Cleaning Products

 Be careful not to add too much liquid as it will start the fizzing reaction prematurely !

-Note: don’t store in an airtight container as citric acid and bicarb when mixed give off carbon dioxide that’s what makes them fizz 🙂
+Note: be careful if you store in an airtight container as the citric acid and bicarb may start to react if they get damp and start to give off carbon dioxide; that’s what makes them fizz 🙂

 5. Bathroom Spray